 Business

-How Saudi Arabia’s investments are driving electric vehicle adoption in the Middle East
+How Saudi Arabia’s Investments are Driving Electric Vehicle Uptake in the Middle East

 Published

-A new study by Goldman Sachs predicts that EVs will make up about half of new car sales worldwide by 2035.
-“While the EV sector is beset by some major crosscurrents . . . our strategists expect technology innovation to supersede these forces in the coming years,” says the report by Goldman Sachs Research.
+A new study by Goldman Sachs predicts that electric vehicles will make up about half of new car sales worldwide by 2035.
+“While the electric vehicle sector is beset by some major crosscurrents, our strategists expect technology innovation to supersede these forces in the coming years,” says the report by Goldman Sachs Research.

-Meanwhile, as increased competition, government incentives and falling prices of battery-related products and vehicle components make EVs more affordable, the likelihood grows of at least some models becoming as cheap as vehicles with ICE engines before the year ends.
+Meanwhile, increased competition, government incentives and falling prices of battery-related products and vehicle components make EVs more affordable.
+The likelihood grows of at least some models becoming as cheap as vehicles with ICE engines before the year ends.

-While Elon Musk’s Tesla brand currently leads the Middle East EV market, among the electric models that can be found in the region are the MG ZS EV, Renault Zoe E-Tech and the Volvo XC40 Recharge Pure Electric, alongside the recently launched Swedish brand, Polestar.
+Elon Musk’s Tesla brand currently leads the Middle East EV market.
+Among the electric models available in the region are the MG ZS EV, Renault Zoe E-Tech and the Volvo XC40 Recharge Pure Electric, alongside the recently launched Swedish brand, Polestar.

-The increasing focus on EV adoption, including in the Arab Gulf states, is largely driven by national commitments to accelerate the transition from fossil fuels to renewable energy sources to achieve net-zero targets within the coming decades.
+The increasing focus on electric vehicle adoption, including in the Arab Gulf states, is largely driven by national commitments to accelerate the transition from fossil fuels to renewable energy sources to achieve net-zero targets within the coming decades.

-This transition will not happen overnight, however, as the Gulf countries still need to increase greatly the number of charging stations available for these new vehicles — to give EVs sufficient range and to incentivise consumers to buy electric.
+This transition will not happen overnight.
+However, the Gulf countries still need to increase greatly the number of charging stations available for these new vehicles — to give EVs sufficient range and to incentivise consumers to buy electric.

-“The market for electric vehicles is expected to grow across the region, driven largely by the continued government-led reforms, specifically in building infrastructure to allow consumers to travel long distances,” Tom Lee, managing director of MG Motor Middle East.
+“The market for electric vehicles will likely grow across the region, driven largely by the continued government-led reforms, specifically in building infrastructure to allow consumers to travel long distances,” Tom Lee, managing director of MG Motor Middle East.

-According to market research firm Mordor Intelligence, the Middle East and African EV market was valued at $40.25 million in 2021, and is expected to reach $93.10 million by 2027, registering a compound annual growth rate of more than 15 percent during the forecast period.
+According to market research firm Mordor Intelligence, the Middle East and African electric vehicle market was valued at $40.25 million in 2021 and is expected to reach $93.10 million by 2027, registering a compound annual growth rate of more than 15 per cent during the forecast period.

 The numbers are remarkable considering that the global EV market suffered a major setback during the COVID-19 pandemic, which saw the closure of several manufacturing units and the start of a global semiconductor chip shortage, which continues to impact industries to this day.

 The same was the case in 2022, when global sales of EVs steadily increased, with 2 million cars sold in just the first quarter.
-This year, EV market revenues are projected to reach $322.50 million.
+This year, electric vehicle market revenues tend to reach $322.50 million.

-“Education of consumers (in the region) has rapidly increased, driven by GCC countries’ renewable energy plans and the drop in the price of electric vehicles,” Lee told.
+“Education of consumers (in the region) has rapidly increased, driven by GCC countries’ renewable energy plans and the drop in the price of electric vehicles,” Lee said.

 This awareness is likely to grow when the UAE hosts the UN Climate Change Conference, COP28, in November, coinciding with its “Year of Sustainability.”
 Lee says the UAE’s manufacturing plans are also a lucrative investment opportunity.